Kwpolska/chriswarrick.com/posts/2011/08/28/youtubes-cosmic-panda-sucks.rst

 .. title: YouTube’s Cosmic Panda Sucks!
 .. slug: youtubes-cosmic-panda-sucks
 .. date: 2011-08-28 00:00:00
-.. tags: YouTube, internet, rant
+.. tags: YouTube, Internet, rant
 .. description: Cosmic Panda is a new YouTube UI.
 I don't like it.

 I played with the YouTube’s Cosmic Panda UI for a while.
 I am not happy